-1. Disable the picture blocking feature in Trust Center > Automatic Download.
+Disable the picture blocking feature in Outlook.

+Outlook relies on a properly configured Internet Explorer browser to download the images in your email.
 Images may not download if Internet Explorer isn't installed or if it needs to be upgraded to the latest version.
 Try opening Internet Explorer to see if the images download.

-You can change this via the Tools menu in Internet Explorer or via the File menu by pressing ALT+F.
+Another common issue is that Internet Explorer has been set to Work Offline.
+Change this by clicking the Tools menu in Internet Explorer or via the File menu by pressing ALT+F.

 If Internet Explorer is completely unusable, you can reset it by going to the Tools menu, select Internet Options, then select the Advanced tab.
 From here, select the Reset button.